Stan Wayman/The LIFE Picture Collection/Getty Images These 50 Vintage Maternity Ward Photos Prove That Motherhood Is Timeless

 1 A Loving Gaze Graphic House/Archive Photos/Getty Images

 When my babies were born, I stared at them in absolute awe

 all of the time — even as they slept.
 As tired as I was, I just couldn't take my eyes off of them.
 This gorgeous mom did the exact same thing with her newborn back in 1945.
-Stan Wayman/The LIFE Picture Collection/Getty Images
+2 First Look Stan Wayman/The LIFE Picture Collection/Getty Images

 In July 1958, this mom got her very first look at her newborn immediately after delivery.
 This view is all too familiar for moms, and just looking at this vintage photo takes me right back to the first time I laid eyes on my sons.